 This is a multimedia studio art and design course intended for students who would like to pursue an advanced art and/or design study.
-This year-long course is focused on the production of art and/or design projects in a collaborative group.
-This course may be used as portfolio preparation for admission into a college art or design program for students entering into their junior year.
-Students create an extensive body of work both in and outside of class while exploring themes, concepts, and contemporary practices in art and design fields.
-The course concludes with artists and designers showcasing their portfolio in a group exhibition and artist talk in the spring.
-Students may submit their work in this course for their SIP with instructor approval.
+This year-long course is focused on an inquiry based art practice.
+A sketchbook is used for exploring ideas, materials and processes in each class.
+Students create an extensive body of work both in and outside of class while exploring themes, concepts and contemporary practices in art and design fields.
+The course concludes with artists and designers showcasing their work in a group exhibition during Arts Week in the spring.
+Students may submit their portfolio for AP Art & Design credit with instructor approval and additional outside work completed.